PradeepSaminathan/ASHRAE-Great-Energy-Predictor/README.md

 #ASHRAE-Great-Energy-Predictor.
 Deep learning model contains prediction carried out using deep learning.
-XGBoost file contains prediction carried out using XGBoost model.
+The second file contains the comparison of predictions made by using different models including XGBoost, Random Forest, LightGBM, etc.